Images provided by Brendan Shyrane and StrongMen

 Brendan Shryane photographed with his son Archie who sadly passed away

-The complication was so rare that there has only ever been 200 people with the same disease recorded across the world.
+The complication is so rare that there have only been 200 people with the same disease recorded across the world.

 “I didn’t want to speak to anyone, I almost became closed off because I thought nobody would understand or know what I was going through.